pkassar/my-CV/README.md

 ---

-## Other interests
+<a name="love"></a>
+## Things I love

-- Live music: A lot of my free time is spent around attending concerts or shows in all genres.
+- 👨‍🎤** Live music:** A lot of my free time is spent around attending concerts or shows in all genres.
-- Finding new music and DJ: For the last three years I have played music for  friends' events [my soundcloud](https://soundcloud.com/pkassar/likes) can be a testament to my constant digging for new artists and tracks.
+- 🕵🏻 **DJing and finding new music:** [my soundcloud](https://soundcloud.com/pkassar/likes) can be a testament to my constant digging for new artists and tracks which I sometimes play at friends' events
-- Been in unsuccessful bands: I've tried my hand at playing all sorts of instruments over the years and performed for an unlucky few.
+- 🎸 **Been in unsuccessful bands:** I've tried my hand at playing all sorts of instruments over the years and performed for an unlucky few.